Antipurity/sensor-network/docs/ROADMAP.md

     - ⋯ Keywords in `package.json`: `["machine learning", "ml", "sensor", "network", "data streams"]` (after we deserve them).
     - ⋯ Enable GitHub Pages for linking-to.

+- ⋯ Integration with numeric libraries, mainly TensorFlow.js, because as the Python impl has shown, extreme ease-of-use may be more important than a mostly-static 'body' obtainable through fixed-FPS sensors.

 - ⋯ Compression.
 Try to share code with Rust if possible, via Wasm.
 (Possibly split this into another library/package, and provide the no-compression default here and a way to negotiate compression, to not bloat code too much.)

 An attempt to make the playing field even for humans and AI, based on the best of the best considerations.
 An attempt to bring about fairness, even though nothing would let it happen.
 Straying from beaten paths only to make a better one that no one wants to travel, most likely.
 Only when humanity is swimming in compute can it be desirable.
 Toys in the meantime.